ja-valdivia/hello-wordl/README_WIM_MEFPRESTO.md

 --config '{vnf:[{member-vnf-index: "1", vim_account: madrid-datacenter}, {member-vnf-index: "2", vim_account: barcelona-datacenter}]}'
 ```

-The RESTCONF call in the MEF-Presto connector looks like this:
+The RESTCONF call in the MEF-Presto connector to SDN OpenDaylight looks like this:

 ```
 POST /restconf/restconf/operations/tapi-connectivity:create-connectivity-service